PetCure Oncology Continues To Drive Radiation Therapy For Pets With 3,000th Treatment

 In addition to dogs and cats, the 3,000 animals treated by PetCure include zoo animals and exotic pets such as a white tiger, a jaguar, a sea lion, a bearded dragon and a goat.

 ABOUT PETCURE ONCOLOGY: PetCure Oncology was founded in 2014 with a simple mission to make human-caliber cancer care available to pets.
 Since opening their first treatment center in 2015, PetCure has treated more than 3,000 pets and emerged as the leading provider of veterinary radiation therapy in the United States.
 With six treatment centers across the country and counting, PetCure also provides innovative teleconsultation services for both veterinarians and pet owners.
-For more information, contact a PetCure Pet Advocate at 833-PET-HERO.
+For more information, contact a PetCure Pet Advocate at 833-PET-HERO or download our media kit.